 And Other Stories Shawl Coat

-My sister and I went to And Other Stories in NYC a few years ago, and I remember thinking that the coats felt amazing for the price (all under $300).
+My sister and I went to And Other Stories in NYC a few years ago, and I remember thinking that the coats felt amazing for the price (under $300).
 I finally got this one for myself recently, and I’m impressed.
 It’s a robe coat with oversized sleeves and a shawl collar.
 The wide tie brings the comfy cozy look home.
-My only complaints are that a) it needs a lining and b) the sleeves are a hair too wide.
-But those are relatively small strikes for a $249 coat that gives off the aesthetic of much more expensive options!
+My only complaints are that a) it needs a lining and b) the sleeves are quite wide.
+But those are relatively small strikes for a $299 coat that gives off the aesthetic of much more expensive options.

 Theory Clairene Coat